nicholasdaltonateateacher/once-upon-a-time/richard.md

 That private island was names cayo perico and he threw a big party. while at the party, rich was caught cheating on roblox arsenal.
-After he got caught cheating he got severly spanked by kaniel marsh. after this, rich got put in jail and was spanked everyday.
+After he got caught cheating he got severly spanked by kaniel marsh. and after this, he got put in room and sat there forever.